jakepaton/cx-interview-questions/shopping_basket/readme.md

 ### Installing dependencies

-To install dependencies via pipenv, run _pipenv install_ from the _/shopping_basket/_ directory to create a virtual environment with the dependencies installed.
+To install dependencies via pipenv (python version 3.10 required by Pipfile), run _pipenv install_ from the _/shopping_basket/_ directory to create a virtual environment with the dependencies installed.
 You can activate the virtual environment via _pipenv shell_

 ### Running the tests